 Dental emergencies may occur at any time of the day and any day of the week.
 Dr. Colospate offers early morning appointments and can be onsite in the evening or over the weekend should an emergency arise.
 In the case of an emergency, contact Dr. Colospate directly or leave a message with our answering service.

-Dr. Colospate has extensive training in all types of restorative and surgical dentistry.
+Dr. Colospate emergency dentist in McLean has extensive training in all types of restorative and surgical dentistry.
 A dental emergency can be quickly treated to ensure your comfort and longevity of the tooth/ teeth affected.
 Living in close proximity and working with a fantastic team of area specialists also provides excellent and expedited care to our patients.